CivicActions/guidebook/docs/050-how-we-work/digital-nomad/02-before-you-go.md

 ## Miscellaneous

-- Pack your copy of John's book "[Distributed Teams](https://www.amazon.com/Distributed-Teams-Practice-Together-Physically/dp/1732254907)".
-Kindle copy is easier to carry (and available for free to all at CivicActions!)
 - Pack some fun stuff to help you rebalance.
 Some people upload copies of their favorite movies.
 - Schedule recurring zoom calls with close friends for pure-social reasons.
 Meet in person while you can, and debug any setup issues (helpful if some are not techies!).
 This will make it easy to keep in eye-to-eye social contact with friends.
 This helps you keep in touch with close friends.
 They'll also be happy to be invited into the ongoing video that is your nomadic work life!